xianggebenben/IVGD/README.md

 ## Implementation

-python pretrain.py # train the graph diffusion model
+python pretrain.py # train the graph diffusion model.

 python main.py # train the source localization model, which is the inverse of the graph model.